samanta2299/terraform-lab/es3/Ansible_control_node/README.md

 ```bash
 ssh-copy-id vagrant@<IP_VM-ext>
 ```
-Replace <IP_VM-ext> with the actual IP address of the VM Repeat this command for each VM you have created, replacing the IP accordingly.
-This step allows Ansible to connect to the remote nodes without requiring a password each time
+**Replace <IP_VM-ext> with the actual IP address of your VM** **Repeat this command for each VM you have created, replacing the IP accordingly.** This step allows Ansible to connect to the remote nodes without requiring a password each time

 In case you receive the "permission denied (publickey)" error, run the following commands **from the terminal of the manage VM you have created using Terraform** to enable SSH connection using PasswordAuthentication:
 1. Edit the sshd_config file: